 I went with the Mojo Marinated Rotisserie Chicken, which featured a half rotisserie chicken accompanied by garlic sauce, spicy cilantro sauce, and three sides.
 The chicken was ok, but all the flavor was on the skin.
 The garlic sauce was a great match for the chicken, but you need to really like cilantro for the other sauce.

 For my sides, I went with Yuca al Mojo, a Dominican dish featuring cooked Yuca cubes in a lemon and olive oil sauce, very similar to an Italian gremolata.
 I would’ve enjoyed it more if the Yuca were fully cooked, but I encountered a few semi-raw hard spots.

 I also had black beans & rice, which were served separately.
 I enjoyed the flavoring of the beans the most of the dish.
 I also enjoyed my third side, Platanos Maduros.
 The sweet fried plaintains were a nice complement to the savory notes of the rest of the dish.

 For dessert we both went with the Caribbean Rum Cake, a vanilla cake soaked with spiced rum and coffee, crispy pecan crunch, house churned vanilla bean ice cream.
 The cake was much denser and richer than I expected, but good.
 We enjoyed it, but didn’t finish it because it was just too heavy after a full meal.

-Overall, the service was good, and the meal was a delicious tour of the Caribbean tastes.
+Overall, the service was good, and the overall meal was a delicious tour of the Caribbean tastes.
 There were just the few issues listed above that brought the meal from great to just good for us.
 Maybe I was just too excited to finally try the restaurant that I had higher expectations.